philippbaumeister/MDN_exoplanets/README.md

 # Inferring interior structures of exoplanets with Mixture Density Networks

-Trained machine learning models and python notebooks for [Paper].
+Trained machine learning models and python notebooks from the paper [Machine learning inference of the interior structure of low-mass exoplanets]() (Baumeister et al. 2019, in review).

 ### Required packages